SimonPhoenix96/spectral-scribe/README.md

 - custom token size limit

-if you have suggestions feel free to hit me up @ https://github.com/SimonPhoenix96/spectral-scribe/issues
+if you have suggestions feel free to create a feature request via https://github.com/SimonPhoenix96/spectral-scribe/issues

 ## Screenshots